Commands in German

-Being able to give commands in German is important in all sorts of situations.
-For example:
+Being able to give commands in German is useful in various situations, like:

-Let's learn how to do give commands, in German.
+Let’s learn how to give commands in German.

 The German Imperative